Clavicle: Other animals

+Skull of Hyneria.
+The clavicle is labeled cl.

-The clavicle first appears as part of the skeleton in primitive bony fish, where it is associated with the pectoral fin; they also have a bone called the cleithrum.
+The clavicle first appears as part of the skeleton in primitive bony fish, where it is associated with the pectoral fin; ancestrally, the clavicle formed a part of the skull, and is considered a part of the dermatocranium.
 In such fish, the paired clavicles run behind and below the gills on each side, and are joined by a solid symphysis on the fish's underside.
 They are, however, absent in cartilaginous fish and in the vast majority of living bony fish, including all of the teleosts.

+In the earliest stegocephalians, the bones of the operculum disappeared, allowing the pectoral girdle, including the clavicles, to separate from the skull and form a distinct neck.
 The earliest tetrapods retained this arrangement, with the addition of a diamond-shaped interclavicle between the base of the clavicles, although this is not found in living amphibians.
-The cleithrum disappeared early in the evolution of reptiles, and is not found in any living amniotes, but the interclavicle is present in most modern reptiles, and also in monotremes.
+The cleithrum disappeared early in the evolution of reptiles, and is not positively known in any living amniotes (with the possible exception of turtles), but the interclavicle is present in most modern reptiles, and also in monotremes.
 In modern forms, however, there are a number of variations from the primitive pattern.
 For example, crocodilians and salamanders lack clavicles altogether (although crocodilians do retain the interclavicle), while in turtles, they form part of the armoured plastron.

 The interclavicle is absent in marsupials and placental mammals.
 In many mammals, the clavicles are also reduced, or even absent, to allow the scapula greater freedom of motion, which may be useful in fast-running animals.